It’s all just folklore. Until it happens to you.

 (I’ve never even come close to that amount.
 But I don’t do the sort of intensive weightlifting associated with increased muscle mass.
 I’m more of a “just trying to stay in shape” weightlifter.)

-(By contrast, the increase in strength associated with adding protein to a weight-lifting program were smaller.
+(By contrast, the increase in strength associated with adding protein to a weight-lifting program was somewhat smaller.
 The single-repetition maximum weight (“the-most-you-can-lift”), averaged across several muscles, was an estimated 9% higher for those with high levels of protein in the diet, compared to those with much lower levels.)

-If I were a serious weightlifter or bodybuilder, my conclusion is that protein supplements are well worth using.
+If I were a serious weightlifter or bodybuilder, my conclusion would be that protein supplements are well worth using.

 But I’m neither.
 I’m just a fat guy on a diet.
 And yet I still conclude that protein supplements are well worth using.